nuprl/tag-sound/gf-icfp-2018/talk/README.md

 - erasure no cost
 - first-order little cost even if optimized

+Touches on a second folklore: adding constraints improves performance.
+Here the types are the constraints.

 To test this, we have three implementations for one surface language (typed racket).
 This is not a perfect comparison because the first-order has little optimizations and nothing for error messages, so let me just sketch what we found.